Singular Value-based Atmospheric Tomography with Fourier Domain Regularization (SAFR): Introduction

-To provide theoretical insights into the ill-posedness of the atmospheric tomography problem, a singular value decomposition (SVD) has been proposed in \cite{Neubauer_Ramlau_2017}.
+To provide theoretical insights into the ill-posedness of the atmospheric tomography problem, a singular value decomposition (SVD) has been proposed in~\cite{Neubauer_Ramlau_2017}.
 This SVD has only been derived for square telescope apertures in an NGS-only setting, which limits its practical applicability.
-In \cite{Hubmer_Ramlau_2020}, the SVD has been extended to an LGS-only setting.
+In~\cite{Hubmer_Ramlau_2020}, the SVD has been extended to an LGS-only setting.
 Moreover, a frame-decomposition was proposed, which provides an SVD-like decomposition of the atmospheric tomography operator allowing for general aperture shapes and a mixture of NGS and LGS.
 The main drawback of the frame-decomposition is that it only provides an approximate solution to the atmospheric tomography problem; cf.~\cite{ Hubmer_Ramlau_2021_01,Weissinger2021,WeissingerHubmerStadlerRamlau_2025}.
-Finally, in \cite{WeissingerHubmerStadlerRamlau_2025}, the SVD of the atmospheric tomography operator was further extended to incorporated atmosphere statistics, which formed the basis of the SAFR algorithm (called SVTD in \cite{WeissingerHubmerStadlerRamlau_2025}).
+Finally, in~\cite{WeissingerHubmerStadlerRamlau_2025}, the SVD of the atmospheric tomography operator was further extended to incorporated atmosphere statistics, leading to a so-called singular value-type decomposition (SVTD), which forms the basis of the SAFR algorithm considered here.

-Motivated by the excellent performance of the SAFR algorithm in \cite{WeissingerHubmerStadlerRamlau_2025}, in this paper we particularly study SAFR in the context of a three-step method for MCAO systems.
+Motivated by the excellent performance of the SVTD method in~\cite{WeissingerHubmerStadlerRamlau_2025}, in this paper we particularly study SAFR in the context of a three-step method for MCAO systems.
 We give a detailed description of the algorithm and conduct a performance analysis for the MORFEO instrument using the simulation environment COMPASS \cite{Ferreira_2018}.
 Moreover, we provide a detailed study of the quality as well as the computational complexity of SAFR, and propose a strategy to overcome the limitation that the classic SVD-approach can only be used in an LGS or NGS-only setting.

-The paper is organized as follows: The atmospheric tomography problem and the related operator are defined in Section~\ref{sec:tomo}.
-Then, we recall the SVD as a method to solve the atmospheric tomography problem and derive the SAFR algorithm in Section~\ref{sec:SAFR}.
-The quality and computational performance of the algorithm within an AO system compared against FEWHA and an MVM-like method is demonstrated by numerical simulations in Section~\ref{sec:numerics}.
-In Section~\ref{sec:conclusion}, we present our final conclusions.
+The paper is organized as follows: The atmospheric tomography problem and the related operator are defined in Sec.~\ref{sec:tomo}.
+Then, we recall the SVD as a method to solve the atmospheric tomography problem and derive the SAFR algorithm in Sec.~\ref{sec:SAFR}.
+The quality and computational performance of the algorithm within an AO system compared against FEWHA and an MVM-like method is demonstrated by numerical simulations in Sec.~\ref{sec:numerics}.
+In Sec.~\ref{sec:conclusion}, we present our final conclusions.